sictweb/bti425-2020/notes/week07-hands-on.md

 Last week, you completed a hands-on exercise.
 This week, we build upon that work.
 Fetch your work from last week, or fetch the solution in the repo's *Templates and solutions* folder.

 Today, the goal is to add the ability to work with a web service (your Assignment 1 web service).
-In addition, you will get started with form element interaction.

 <br>